Continuous Integration#

 Depending on the source of GraphQL Schema or GraphQL Documents, pick one or few from the list.

-Now you know where everything is but let's find out how to make a use of it.
+Now you know where everything is but let’s find out how to make use of it.

 You want to compare two GraphQL Schemas: